Vegan Apple Cider Donuts

 How to make vegan apple cider donuts

-Use a piping bag (or a large ziplock bag with the tip cut off) to pipe the batter into the donut mould.
-Bake at 400 degrees F for 10 minutes.
+Use a piping bag (or a large ziplock bag with the tip cut off) to pipe the batter into the donut mould, filling the moulds 3/4 of the way full.
+The donuts will rise as they bake so make sure not to overfill with batter.

 Fill a large ziplock bag with cinnamon and sugar.
 Spray each donut with some coconut oil cooking spray, then place one donut at a time in the bag and shake.
 Repeat until all the donuts are covered!